Leigh-Ola/VueJs-Group-Chat-App/article/README.md

       this.onlineUsersCount = data.subscription_count;
 });
 ```
-This event will allow us to show how many users are online in a channel at any given time.
+This event allows us to show how many users are online in a channel at any given time.
 {% enddetails %}

 ### Sending Messages <a name="sending-messages"></a>